MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Using the broadcast syntax to lift combinators is a clever shortcut, but it doesn't always work out.
-If an argument to the broadcast isn't a `Pipeline` then a regular broadcast will happen.
+If an argument to the broadcast isn't a `Query` then a regular broadcast will happen.
 For example, `rand.(1:3)` is an array of arrays containing random numbers.
 Wrapping an argument in `Lift` will address this challenge.
 The following will generate 3 random numbers from `1`